Stimulus Check Update: Track Your IRS Relief Payment

 The IRS has a helpful tool called ‘Get My Payment‘ to let people track the status of their stimulus check.

-The ‘Get My Payment’ portal came about as a result of the CARES Act, which included the first stimulus payment.
-The tool is designed to convey helpful information for those expecting stimulus payments.
-However, it may not always be clear what the IRS is actually saying.
+The ‘Get My Payment’ portal launched soon after the CARES Act, which included the first stimulus payment.
+The tool is designed to give status information to those expecting stimulus payments.
+However, it may not always be clear what the IRS actually means.

 ‘Get My Payment’ may also say that your payment status is not available.
-That could mean that the IRS has not processed the payment or the potential recipient is ineligible.
+That could mean that the IRS has not processed the payment, does not enough information to send out a payment, or the potential recipient is ineligible.

 The portal could instead say that more information is needed.
 That means the post office failed to deliver your payment and returned it to the IRS.
-The Agency says that the best way to update an address is to submit a 2020 tax return. (‘Get My Payment’ doesn’t allow users to change their address in the system.)
+According to the Agency, the best way to update an address is to submit a 2020 tax return. (‘Get My Payment’ doesn’t allow users to change their address in the system.)
 Alternatively, a pending recipient can instead submit their bank account information through the tool to have payment delivered electronically.

+The tool could also tell you to try again later.
+The system limits a user to three failed login attempts and five successful logins over 24 hours.
+So receiving this message could mean that your information doesn’t match what the IRS has on file or that you have logged in too many times.

 What Could Delay My Stimulus Check?